thinkingmik/acl-manager-laravel/README.md

 ## Configuration

-In order to use the Acl manager publish its configuration first
+In order to use the Acl Manager publish its configuration first

 ```
 php artisan config:publish thinkingmik/acl-manager-laravel